tomcali/daily-diet/README.md

 Continuing to work within the daily-diet directory, I brought the node modules into play with npm initialize

 Executed the application with nodemon server.js and proceeded to edit and develop the application.

+The quotes app from class provided facilities for listing the current database items (14 food items here), entering new diet items, and deleting food items.

+The next challenge (had there been time to implement it) would be the actual select daily food items page to provide a calorie count for the entire day's diet.

 ## Application Testing
-Successful creation of the foods database is shown by running select.sql within MySQL:
+Successful creation of foods table in the foods_db database is shown by running select.sql within MySQL:
 +----+-----------------------------------------------------------------------------------------------+----------+
 | id | food                                                                                          | calories |
 +----+-----------------------------------------------------------------------------------------------+----------+